Group conferences and streams

 /docs/server/media/streaming_wowza_engine/en.png

-2. Address of the Wowza Streaming Engine.
+2. Host Server — the address of the Wowza Streaming Engine server.

 5. Check Authentication to enter username and password to access Wowza Streaming Engine if required.